Skip to main content

 December, January, and February

-Maybe you can even time your trip to land on the new year, and set out on our weeklong New Year’s Eve in Rome: The City Experience tour.
+Maybe you can even time your trip to land on the new year, and set out on our New Year’s Eve in Rome: Italy & Greece tour.
 Like many other cities, Rome shows off with a fabulous firework display.
 But you know what other cities won’t have?
 The chance to welcome the new year with a mass led by the pope.
 How’s that for a once-in-a-lifetime visit to Vatican City?

-Weather in Rome in December, January & February:
+Weather in Rome in December, January, and February:

 What our travelers say about winter in Rome: